madsem/madsem.github.io/site/content/en/approach/index.md

 That's how good advertising should be conceived.
 Coincidentally, this is also where we strive.

 ## Klever Intelligence
-Our internal technology is powered by bespoke Machine-Learning algorithms that help us make the best decisions for you, and always stay ahead of your competition.
+Our internal technology is powered by Machine-Learning algorithms developed in-house, that help us make the best decisions for you, and always stay ahead of your competition.

 ## Single or Multi-Channel
 Here at Klever, we wake up with search marketing on our minds.